liquidcarbon/affinity/README.md

 Affinity is a pythonic dialect of Data Definition Language (DDL).
 Affinity does not replace any dataframe library, but can be used with any package you like.

+If you're unsatisfied that documenting your data models has remained an afterthought, check out the ideas here.

 ## Installation

 Install latest release, or copy [`affinity.py`](https://raw.githubusercontent.com/liquidcarbon/affinity/main/affinity.py) into your project.